Landing a coaching client is no easy feat. So why would you ever say “no” to a potential new client?

 Email Template to Offer Alternative Solutions for Your Prospect

 Use this template if you have an alternative solution to suggest for your prospect.
-It’s an ideal email template to use if you didn’t feel great chemistry during the discovery session or if their needs fall outside of your expertise.
+It’s an ideal email template if you didn’t feel great chemistry during the discovery session or if their needs fall outside of your expertise.

 Thank you so much for taking the time to jump on a call with me earlier today.
 I loved learning more about [what they need help with].